-The Board of Directors has an Audit Committee, a Compensation Committee and a Nominating and Corporate Governance Committee.
+The Board of Directors has an Audit Committee, a Compensation Committee and a Nominating Committee.
 The Board of Directors has adopted a written charter for each of these Committees.
-The full text of each charter is available on the Company's website located at www.microvision.com.
+The full text of each charter is available on our website located at www.microvision.com.